Shafea3/Developing-a-Handwritten-Digits-Classifier-with-PyTorch/README.md

 Notes:

 - The MNIST dataset is distributed via TorchVision and is governed by its respective license/terms.
-- Educational attribution: Adapted from the AWS ML Fundamentals course on Udacity.
+- Educational attribution: Adapted from the AWS ML Fundamentals Nanodegree's 2nd course (Introduction to Deep Learning) on Udacity.
 Any course materials remain the property of their respective owners.

 ## Acknowledgments

-- AWS Machine Learning Fundamentals course on Udacity
+- AWS Machine Learning Fundamentals Nanodegree on Udacity
 - PyTorch and TorchVision teams